-Wen focuses on hardware-related investments – HardTech – such as enterprise IT infrastructure (data storage, networking, compute), AI, industrial/enterprise IoT, disruptive digital devices (wearables, mobile phones, consumer electronics), AR/VR, drones, robotics, autonomous vehicle tech, next-gen semiconductors, advanced manufacturing technologies, space tech, energy storage and sustainability opportunities.
+Wen focuses on hardware-related investments – HardTech – such as enterprise infrastructure (data storage, networking, compute, security & access), AI, industrial/enterprise IoT, disruptive digital devices (wearables, mobile phones, consumer electronics), AR/VR, drones, robotics, autonomous vehicle tech, next-gen semiconductors, additive manufacturing, space tech, energy storage and sustainability opportunities.

 Before joining Kleiner Perkins, Wen was an Associate Principal at McKinsey & Company San Francisco and a leader of McKinsey’s Asia semiconductor practice.
 During his five years at McKinsey, Wen focused primarily on serving leading companies across the global semiconductor value chain.
 His secondary focus at McKinsey was on the North America biopharma sector.
 Earlier in his career, Wen founded OnChip Technologies, a startup developing MEMS microfluidic biochips.
 OnChip’s target market was high-sensitivity and high-throughput peptide separation and identification applications.